steveoni/steveoni.github.io/_posts/2024-07-2-network-tunnel-in-rust.md

 <img src="/assets/images/network-tunnel/vpn.png">

-The image above shows the whole flow from pinging doamin like twitter to sending it over to our server and then to the internet.
+The image above shows the whole flow from pinging a domain like twitter to sending it over to our server and then to the internet.

 ```rust
  loop {